COLORADO DUI AND DWAI ATTORNEY

 Stay Calm After Being Arrested

 You’ve probably been arrested and you are sitting in the back of the cruiser.
 Do not curse yourself or anyone for putting you in this position.
-Refuse every test you are being offered.
 Again, do not say things that will implicate you, do not answer questions, do nothing until you talk to an attorney.

-After being released from the police station with all your various documents in hand.
-What’s next?
-Contact an Attorney right away.
-If you have done well thus far, your attorney will have a lot of ammunition to use against your prosecutor, and he will have many options available.
+After being released from the police station with all your various documents in hand, what’s next?
+Contact an attorney right away.
+If you have done well thus far, your attorney will have ammunition to use in your case, and he will have many options available.

 Now, before hiring an attorney, ensure that person is someone who’s actually practicing and has a lot of experience in the field of criminal and DUI defense.
 You wouldn’t want to go to your dentist when you need brain surgery.
 Do not hire someone just because it’s inexpensive or because he/she is family or friend.
 If anything goes wrong, you’ll be the one in jail, not him/her.
 And if you’re having fun with the idea of representing yourself to save a few bucks, just report directly to jail.
 You aren’t doing any favors to yourself.

 Here’s something you should always remember; “a doctor is qualified to remove an appendix, but he wouldn’t be foolish enough to try to remove his own appendix himself.”
 Do not make a fool of yourself.
 Hire an experienced and competent Colorado attorney.
 Hiring an attorney is the most reliable way to ensure that your rights are being protected.
 Contact us now to speak with a DUI Attorney who can help you fight your case.